On average students will take 5 years to complete a PhD degree.

 - Gaps in your registration and payment records may be interpreted by G+PS as interruptions in your program and they may alter your award payments accordingly.

-- Attend all BIOC 530 seminars and present one seminar a year.
+- Attend all BIOC 530 seminars and present one seminar as a PhD Exit Seminar, when you have your PhD doctoral exam scheduled.

 - Meet with your supervisory committee formally at least once a year and submit an annual progress report.